 \section{Introduction}

-Musculoskeletal disorders (MSD) are among the main concerns in athletic performance, which pose significant risks that can affect movement efficiency, endurance, and long-term health \cite{park2024fostering}.
+Musculoskeletal disorders (MSDs) are a primary concern in athletic performance.
+MSDs pose significant risks that can affect movement efficiency, endurance, and long-term health \cite{park2024fostering}.
 These disorders arise from repetitive strain, improper biomechanics, and sustained postural imbalances, leading to muscle fatigue, joint stress, and chronic injuries \cite{hout2025association}.
-Given these challenges, posture plays an important role in athlete's performance, endurance, and injury prevention.
+Given these challenges, posture plays an important role in athletes' performance, endurance, and injury prevention.
 Proper posture improves balance, stability, and coordination, key factors in executing precise movements.
-In contrast, poor posture can cause muscle imbalances and an increased risk of musculoskeletal injuries, such as strains, sprains, and joint stress \cite{porto2024effect}.
-Therefore, effective movement management is essential not only for athletes but for individuals of all ages and levels of activity, as it supports long-term health, safety, and overall well-being \cite{azadeh2008design}.
-Researchers have continuously searched for ways to design better training environments and develop techniques that recognize movements \cite{wang2024explainable}.
+In contrast, poor posture can cause muscle imbalances and an increased risk of musculoskeletal injuries such as strains, sprains, and joint stress \cite{porto2024effect}.
+Therefore, effective movement management is essential not only for athletes but for individuals of all ages and levels of activity, as it supports long-term health, safety, and overall well-being.
+Researchers have continuously sought methods to design safer training environments and develop automated movement recognition techniques \cite{wang2024explainable}.
 However, addressing these risks requires a proactive approach to posture monitoring and correction, where sports ergonomics becomes essential.
-Despite their levels of athleticism, many athletes experience postural disturbances due to repetitive training \cite{muyor2013sagittal, grabara2015comparison}, eventually leading to musculoskeletal degeneration and chronic conditions \cite{bankosz2020habitual, gawel2021effect}.
+Despite high levels of athletic conditioning, many athletes develop postural disturbances from repetitive training \cite{grabara2015comparison}.
+These eventually lead to musculoskeletal degeneration and chronic conditions \cite{bankosz2020habitual, gawel2021effect}.